rwth-acis/syncmeta/README.md

 # SyncMeta - Near real-time collaborative modeling framework
 ## General information
-For explanations, presentations and demos see the [SyncMeta homepage][1]
+For explanations, presentations and demos see the [SyncMeta homepage][1].
+See SyncMeta in action in [Role-SDK](http://role-sandbox.eu/spaces/syncmeta).

 ## Build steps
 1. Make sure to have *npm*, *bower* and *grunt* installed